BitShares price analysis: BTS/BitUSD moving towards neutral playing field

 Technical analysis: BTS/BitUSD

-Looking at the technical picture of BTS/BitUSD, (available to trade on Sparkdex), the price action has recently been looking bearish.
+Looking at the technical picture of BTS/BitUSD, (available to trade on Sparkdex like the Bitcoin price), the price action has recently been looking bearish.
 On the upside, we failed three times to close near the high levels of $0.079.
 Instead of a strong close, the price rotated back lower on three different occasions.
 When this price pattern occurs, it usually results in the strong rejection lower, as is the case here.

 After the most recent failed attempt to close near the highs, the price has started moving lower since June, finally hitting the all-time low of $0.0391 in mid-July.
 Since then, the digital coin has mildly recovered to current levels, around $0.045.